apripista/java/README.md

 ## Contributing

 If you find any issues or want to contribute by adding more other concepts and examples to this repository, please feel free to submit a pull request or open an issue.
-Remember to read [CONTRIBUTING   GUIDELINES](../CONTRIBUTING.md) and [CODE OF CONDUCT](../CODE_OF_CONDUCT.md) files before contributing.
+Remember to read [CONTRIBUTING   GUIDELINES](../CONTRIBUTING.md) and [CODE OF CONDUCT](../CODE_OF_CONDUCT.md) before contributing.

-Happy coding!
+_Happy coding! :)_